St. Bonaventure Bonnies men's basketball: Postseason

-NCAA Division I Tournament results
+NCAA Division I tournament results

 The Bonnies have appeared in eight NCAA Tournaments.
 Their combined record is 7–10.

-NCAA Tournament seeding history
+NCAA tournament seeding history

 The NCAA began seeding the tournament with the 1979 edition.

 NIT results

-The Bonnies have appeared in 17 National Invitation Tournaments.
-Their combined record is 21–18.
+The Bonnies have appeared in 18 National Invitation Tournaments.
+Their combined record is 21–19.
 They were NIT champions in 1977, and were the tournament's top overall seed in 2016.

 CBI results

 The Bonnies have appeared in one College Basketball Invitational.
 Their record is 0–1.

 In accordance with school policy, since 2014, the team has declined all postseason tournament invitations other than the NCAA tournament and NIT.
+In 2024, the school reportedly declined an NIT invitation, one of 17 schools, and the only mid-major to do so that year.
+It reversed that decision for 2025 and accepted their invitation to that tournament.

 National polls

 St. Bonaventure has finished in the Final Top 25 rankings 6 times in the AP Poll.

 † The Associated Press began compiling a ranking of the top 20 college men's basketball teams during the 1948–1949 season.
 It has issued the poll continuously since the 1950–1951 season.
 Beginning with the 1989-1990 season, the poll expanded to 25 teams.